Anti-Ageing Options With Eyelid Surgery

 There can be many reasons why patients choose eyelid surgery as a facial rejuvenation treatment.
 The majority of the reasons can be found on an emotional level, such as improving your self-esteem and self-confidence.
 However, there can be physical reasons to choose eyelid surgery.

-Often patients who suffer with a restricted field of vision due to problems such as bags under their eyes or an accumulation of skin on the upper eyelid, elect to undergo eyelid surgery.
+Often patients who suffer from a restricted field of vision due to problems such as bags under their eyes or an accumulation of skin on the upper eyelid, elect to undergo eyelid surgery.
 Before you decide to go ahead with eyelid surgery, it is recommended to book a consult with Dr Lanzer.
 During your first appointment, Dr Lanzer can evaluate any problems you have and recommend any treatment options available.

 How Long Is The Recovery Time Post-Blepharoplasty?